How can listening unlock creative thinking?

 What about people who disagree with us, or when conflict arises?

-However, it is possible to have healthy conflict if there is a foundation of respect and trust between colleagues.
+However, it is possible to have healthy conflict, if there is a foundation of respect and trust between colleagues.
 Learning how to have constructive dialogue and healthy conflict can strengthen your team culture.
 When a team learn the behaviours of a thinking environment, it builds the trusted relationships that support healthy dialogue and transforms how they interact.

 Listening with respect does not mean you have to agree with what is being said.
 Listening with respect means you appreciate others and value their different thinking.
 And if you listen well to others, if you give them your respectful attention, they will in turn be more inclined to listen to you.
 It can change relationships.